 This is an umbrella topic since topics of interest change rapidly.
 A specific topic will be selected during a first meeting.
 Possible include, but are not limited to:

-- Development of design guidelines for using individual gamification elements (e.g., badges, leaderboards) or gamification mechanics (e.g., social comparison) in medical image annotation
+- Development of design guidelines for individual gamification elements (e.g., badges, leaderboards) or dynamics (e.g., social comparison) in medical image annotation

 - Experimental design on the effects of gamification on cognitive load in annotation tasks